You spend hours recording and mixing a track to get your desired sound for a project.

 The small but mighty IK Multimedia iLoud Micro Monitors offer what their larger counterparts bring to the home studio table.
 Don’t let its appearance fool you.

 Often sold as a pair of studio monitors, a user might mistake it for multimedia speakers.
 This pair of cheap studio monitors is of a compact nearfield type which means the source of sound is near its destination.

 Combine the weight and size of the pair of IK Multimedia iLoud monitors.
-And, you still get a smaller and lighter pair of speakers compared to other best studio monitors under $300 on this list.
+And, you still get a smaller and lighter pair of speakers compared to other studio monitors.